erikd/ghc-llvm-next/Readme.md

     make update

-which automatically removes some of the stamp files to that running `make` again will run a new build and test cycle.
+which automatically removes some of the stamp files.

+Toe build everything and run the GHC test suites with the freshly built GHC just do:

+    make

 ## Versions